 5. Make sure your technology is working.

-Before both of your interviews, check to make sure the sound and video are working on your device.
+Before your scheduled interview time, check to make sure the sound and video are working on your device.
 Check the lighting to ensure that your space is well-lit and your face is visible.
 Make sure the battery for your device is fully charged, and if possible, have a backup device ready in case you run into technical difficulties.

 Now that you have these tips, you’ll be ready to succeed in your interviews!
 If you want to learn more about our program requirements, school locations, or teaching positions, see our website.